sufykhan/gameEngine/README.md

 Step 7: Making tests extensible, we now don't rely on AiEngine to suggest move, as our main focus is to test the moves and rules.

+Step 8: Using Prototype Design Pattern: It is used when we wanted to deep or shallow clone the object.
+It is beneficial when new Object creation is expensive

+Step 9: We used Lambda functions to adhere to the DRY principle.